imalikshake/StyleNet/README.md

 # StyleNet

 A cute multi-layer LSTM network that can perform like a human 🎶 It learns the dynamics of music!
-If you wish to learn more about my findings, then please read my [blog post](http://imanmalik.com/cs/2017/06/05/neural-style.html).
 The architecture was specifically designed to handle music of different genres.

+If you wish to learn more about my findings, then please read my [blog post](http://imanmalik.com/cs/2017/06/05/neural-style.html) and paper:

+> **Iman Malik, Carl Henrik Ek, [*"Neural Translation of Musical Style"*](https://arxiv.org/abs/1708.03535), 2017.**

 ![GitHub Logo](http://imanmalik.com/assets/img/stylenet.png)